ericmdantas/goliv/README.md

--proxyTarget               the http/https server where the proxy will "redirect" -proxyWhen                 when the proxy should be activated; like --pxw /api/* -root                      set the root to a different folder, like "./src/my/deep/folder/" -watch                     choose to watch for files change or not -static                    choose what paths are going to be served
+-proxyTarget               the http/https server where the proxy will "redirect" -proxyWhen                 when the proxy should be activated; like --pxw /api/* -root                      set the root to a different folder, like "./src/my/deep/folder/"
 ```